dkhalesi/Shopify-Image-Repository/README.md

-# Shopify Image Repo
+# Image Repo
-Welcome to the Shopify Image Repository!
+Welcome to the Image Repository!
 You will easily be able to upload new pictures and search/filter them based on their characteristics (for example: winter, car, nature).

 ___
 ## Technology Stack